colinhacks/zod/ERROR_HANDLING.md

   - `ctx.data` contains the data that was passed into `.parse`.
 You can use this to customize the error message.

+As in the example, you can modify certain error messages and simply fall back to `ctx.defaultError` otherwise.

 ### A working example

 Let's look at a practical example of of customized error map: